 In mobile app development, prototyping is the first step to creating a full-fledged app.

-A prototype allows developers, designers, and clients to see what kind of an application is being developed before the rigorous development process.
+A prototype allows developers, designers, and clients to see what kind of application is being developed before the rigorous development process.

 With the help of prototyping tools, it is possible to create fully interactive prototypes in little time.